Electric Power Systems Challenges with High Renewable Penetration:

 ABOUT THE PRESENTERS

 Bruno Cova has a MSc in Electrical Engineering.
 Since 1986 he has been working in Milan for CESI, a consultancy company focused on electrical system design, testing and certification.
 At present, he’s the director of Systems Planning Unit.
 He has extensive experience of transmission planning and feasibility studies relevant to power system interconnections and generation from renewable sources, notably in Europe, the southern and eastern Mediterranean region and some countries of Latin America and sub-Saharan Africa.

 Bruno Cova has been engaged for years in international associations such as CIGRE and WEC (World Energy Council).
 At present, he’s CIGRE distinguished member and the Italian officer at CIGRE Study Committee C1 “Power System Development and Economics.”

 EnerNex Chief Operating Officer

-Bob has over forty years of experience with advanced modeling and simulation tools for electric power systems.
+He has over forty years of experience in the electric power industry.
 He has supervised multiple wind integration and interconnection studies in bulk power systems and is actively involved in the majority of the modeling activities at EnerNex.
-He has supervised and conducted several Sub Synchronous Resonance and interaction studies involving wind power plants in the past with very successful outcomes.
-One of his recent projects on investigating SSR phenomenon was the performance comparison of SmartWires Router with the EHV series compensation capacitors.